 - Postgraduate students are members of research groups, including multidisciplinary groupings, and contribute to seminars and conferences.

 - Regular training events enable students to acquire research skills and offer opportunities for networking.

-- The opportunity to participate in national training events as part of the discipline’s membership of the Consortium for Humanities and the Arts Southeast England (CHASE), offering postgraduate training across several universities.
+- The opportunity to participate in national training events as part of the discipline’s membership of the Open-Oxford-Cambridge (OOC) Doctoral Training Partnership, offering postgraduate training across several universities.